SoonerRobotics/scr_simulator/README.md

-# SCR IGVC 2020 Simulator
+# SCR Simulator for ROS

 ## Linux Run Instructions

-1. Download the latest release from https://github.com/SoonerRobotics/igvc_simulator_2020/releases
+1. Download the latest release from https://github.com/SoonerRobotics/scr_simulator/releases
 2. Unzip it to the directory of your choice.
-3. Run `sudo chmod +x igvc_simulator_2020.x86_64" to mark the simulator as executable.
+3. Run `sudo chmod +x scr_simulator.x86_64" to mark the simulator as executable.
-4. Run the simulator using `./igvc_simulator_2020.x86_64`
+4. Run the simulator using `./scr_simulator.x86_64`

 ## ROS Setup